Are You Still Paying For Water In Your Skincare?

 So Why Are You Still Paying for Water In Your Skincare?

-Fortunately, here at Oasis Black we’ve developed our entire range of eco-friendly skincare products with entirely anhydrous formulations that use only organic and all-natural ingredients that the skin loves and instinctively knows how to utilise.
+Fortunately, here at Oasis Black we’ve developed our entire range of eco-friendly skincare products with entirely waterless formulations that use only organic and all-natural ingredients that the skin loves and instinctively knows how to utilise.